dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 **Reserved values:** This will specify the number of reserved values per TEI to download in your device.

+**Encrypt device database:**

+> **Warning**
+>
-**Encrypt device database:** This is a critical action and will not affect the DHIS2 database.
+> This is a critical action and will not affect the DHIS2 database.
+>
-Decrypt device database will reduce the level of protection of the data.
+> Decrypt device database will reduce the level of protection of the data.
+>
-Encrypt device database that could have an impact on the database volume and performance.
+> Encrypt device database could have an impact on the database volume and performance.

 **Disable all settings:** This is an option when you don’t want the configurations you generate on the web app to be applied to the Android Capture app.
 By clicking this button you will disable all General, Program, and data set settings and remove namespace and key names from Datastore.

 ## Program download sync settings